PatrickEGorman/NLPSolver/Readme.md

 ## Running The App

+Clone the repository via ```git clone https://github.com/PatrickEGorman/NLPSolver``` or download and extract the zip.

+Navigate to the root directory of the program.

-First enter the command ```pip install -r requirements.txt``` in a shell window while in the main directory.
+Enter the command ```pip install -r requirements.txt``` in a shell window while in the main directory.

 Then enter ```python main.py```

 If this fails try ```pip3 install -r requirements.txt``` and ```python3 main.py```

-Answer prompts for polynomial, constraint, and tolerance making sure it's in proper form and a polynomial this app can handle.
+Answer prompts for polynomial, constraint, and tolerance making sure they're in proper form and within the limits of what the app can handle.

 ## Example runs